rohitrishim/accuknox-help/docs_sample/experian/experian-poc.md

 ### 1. Backend Platform
  - Kubernetes cluster
  - Installing the backend software components in the kubernetes cluster
-   i.
-Setup Databases - MySQL, Pinot ii.
-Setup Kafka iii.
-Install Istio in Kubernetes iv.
-Microservices
+   1. Setup Databases - MySQL, Pinot
+   2. Setup Kafka
+   3. Install Istio in Kubernetes
+   4. Microservices
-   v.
-Setup Istio API Gateway (Internal)
+   5. Setup Istio API Gateway (Internal)

 ### 2. UI - Frontend
  - Setup a VM with Nginx as webserver and point to the HTML UI build